Avoid Peak Times

 All individuals will be required to complete a DMV Operators License-ID data form or Commercial Drivers License data form.
 You may download this form from this website and complete it and take it with you to the exam station or fill one out at the exam station.
 You will be required to provide acceptable proof of identification and address verification.
 Refer to ID and Address verifications requirements document.
 Once all requirements have been met, a DMV Issuance Certificate will be issued and must be reviewed and signed by the applicant affirming the information furnished.

-Nebraska licensed drivers that are out of the state during their renewal period, may apply for renewal, prior to expiration or within one year after expiration of their operators license by mail.
+Nebraska licensed drivers that are out of the state during their renewal period (60 days prior to license expiring for those turning 21, 90 days for all other renewals), may apply for renewal, prior to expiration or within one year after expiration of their operators license by mail.
 You cannot renew a Commercial Driverís License by mail or an Identification Card.

 To make application, you will be required to complete a DMV Operators License Out of State Renewal data form, complete vision testing requirements and include a copy of your valid Nebraska driverís license or Nebraska approved identification as well as two forms of address verification.
 Refer to ID and Address verifications requirements document.
 Please include your out of state address, telephone number and/or fax number.
 Mail this information to the Nebraska Department of Motor Vehicles, PO Box 94726, Lincoln, NE 68509 or fax to 402-471-4020.
 An issuance certificate will then be sent to you.
 You will be required to sign it, attach the appropriate fee and return it to the Lincoln office.
 Once payment is received, your 30 day Temporary Driving Receipt will be mailed to the address you have provided.
 Within 10-14 business days your Nebraska driver's license will be mailed to the address you have provided.
 NOTE: If your driver's license has previously been renewed while out of state and does not have an updated photo, no further out of state renewals will be allowed until you have appeared at a driver licensing office in Nebraska and updated your photo.